Karmic creations

 Blog | Culture and tradition | The Dzogchen basics

-In this article, Damien talks about karmic creations and what this Sanskrit term means beyond the simplistic expression: it’s your karma, man!
+In “Karmic creations”, Damien talks about karma and what this Sanskrit term means beyond the simplistic expression: it’s your karma, man!

 While the celestial azure remains motionless, peaks of immaculate snow, still dozing houses and rows of trees pass by the window of the TGV.
 I write these few words after spending a week of retreat in a place of silence, lost in the countryside, slipping like a miracle among farms, fields and woods.
 Proud birds of prey fly over it, deer sometimes approach it timidly and, above all, there, everything helps to take a direct look at the workings of the mind.
 During these few days, directly observing my mind was my main focus.
 I observed what conditions it but also its true nature, which transcends all conditioning.
 This is what the practice of Dzogchen allows.
 It offers to go look and see how the mind is not reduced to the thoughts and emotions that occupy it, but is essentially an infinitely open, free and luminous space.
 And deep joy.